diegolealco/PrivateNotes/README.md

 ### Self-Improvement Communities

-- **Bullet Journalers**: Create a digital bullet journal with secure, linked entries.
+- **Bullet Journal**: Create a digital bullet journal with secure, linked entries.
   _Example_: A graph of journal themes (e.g., habits, goals) with progress notes.
 - **ADHD Productivity Enthusiasts**: Organise tasks and thoughts into a visual graph.
   _Example_: Manage daily tasks and priorities with interconnected nodes.